 Gadeco v.
 Grynberg

-Represent shareholders and board members of privately held oil and gas companies in jury trial in district court in Arapahoe County, Colorado involving claims for breach of contract and breach of fiduciary duty brought by the founder following his removal as President and Chairman.
+Represented shareholders and board members of privately held oil and gas companies in jury trial in district court in Arapahoe County, Colorado involving claims for breach of contract and breach of fiduciary duty brought by the founder following his removal as President and Chairman.
 Plaintiff sought injunctive relief and $800 million in damages.
 After two-week jury trial, won a complete defense verdict for our clients.
 Then represented defendants in bench trial involving remaining equitable claims for unjust enrichment and quantum meruit.
 Plaintiff sought $400 million.
 Won defense verdict again.
-Case currently on appeal to the Colorado Court of Appeals.
+Both verdicts were affirmed in their entirety by the Colorado Court of Appeals.

 Meso Scale Diagnostics v.
 Roche Diagnostics

 Represented Meso Scale, the maker of medical diagnostic equipment, in a patent infringement case in D. Delaware.
 After a six-day trial and fewer than two hours of deliberation, jury returned verdict of $137 million, finding that Roche willfully infringed all of the asserted Meso Scale patents.